goreleaser/goreleaser/www/docs/customization/chocolatey.md

     source_repo: "https://push.chocolatey.org/"

     # Setting this will prevent goreleaser to actually try to push the package
-    # to chocolatey repository, leaving the responsability of publishing it to
+    # to chocolatey repository, leaving the responsibility of publishing it to
     # the user.
     skip_publish: false